swlacy/hugoblog/content/posts/playing-with-cobalt-strike-2.md

 ![Defender on Windows 10 detecting payload.exe](/media/playing-with-cobalt-strike-2-15.png)

-Asa it turns out, the answer is yes.
+As it turns out, the answer is yes.
 Why is that, I wonder?
 Does the Microsoft security suite target different threats on different platforms?
 Perhaps that is a topic I will explore in the future.
 In any case, beacon connectivity was successful, allowing for a variety of different malicious actions, such as grabbing screenshots, killing processes, executing additional payloads, attempting elevation, and more.

 ![Screenshot of activity on victim.local](/media/playing-with-cobalt-strike-2-16.png)